Vezachs/hoi4-combat-guide/README.md

 - Instead of plotting  (combat width penalty) on the y-axis,
 - (used combat width)*(combat width penalty) is plotted on the y-axis.
 - This gives a more realistic view of your actual combat power.

+Version 2.0
+- Now includes the overstack penalty, which discourages the use of very small divisions.